chairemobilite/transition-docs/tutorial/README.md

 ![Lesson 8: download GTFS](images/lesson8_downloadGtfs.png)

-The new agency and services can now be imported in any tools supporting the Gtfs format.
+The new agency and services can now be imported in any tools supporting the GTFS format.

 ## Lesson 9: Batch calculations

 So far, we have learned how to import data, edit a transit network, test scenarios with individual trips or accessibility map calculations.
-But the strenght of tools like Transition is to be able to do calculations on a whole dataset, to compare scenarios between them.
+But the strength of tools like Transition is to be able to do calculations on a whole dataset, to compare scenarios between them.
 For example, with actual demand data, or origin/destination datasets, we can calculate the time it takes for the trip for transit, driving, cycling and walking.

 For the sake of this tutorial, let's assume, we do not have any demand data and create a few trips that we'll use for batch calculation.
 Go to the `Routing` panels from the left menu.
 Once the origin and destination are selected, click on the `Save this route` button.
 You can give the route an optional name, in the `Route name` field, to more easily identify the significance of those coordinates.
 Select a few more pairs of origin and destination and each time, click on the `Save this route` button.

 ![Lesson 9: save route in routing panel](images/lesson9_saveRouteInRoutingPanel.png)

 This will increment the routes counter in the `Saved routes (CSV)` button.
-Once there is a few routes selected, click on the button to download the csv file.
+Once there are a few routes selected, click on the button to download the csv file.

 ![Lesson 9: download saved routes](images/lesson9_downloadSavedRoutes.png)